xebia/aws-iac-analyzer/README.md

 ## Local Development

-For development purposes, you can run the application locally using Finch containers.
+For development purposes, you can run the application locally using either Finch (default) or Docker containers.
 This allows you to make changes to the code and see them reflected immediately without having to deploy to AWS.

 ### Prerequisites for Local Development

 In addition to the main prerequisites, ensure you have:
+* Either Finch or Docker installed and running
 * AWS credentials configured with access to required services
 * Access to Amazon Bedrock service and the required models (as described in the main Prerequisites section)